OpenTermsArchive/contrib-versions/Grammarly/Privacy Policy.md

 *   Cookies.
 Data obtained from cookies is described in the “Does Grammarly use cookies?” section and in our Cookie Policy.

+Information collected from other sources

+We may collect information about you from third parties, such as marketing partners and researchers, where they are legally allowed to share your Information with us.
+We may combine the Information we receive from other sources with Information we collect from you (or your device) and use it as described in this Privacy Policy.

 How does Grammarly use my Information?